openstack-archive/murano/doc/source/draft/intro/key_features.rst

 #.
 Isolation:

-   * Applications in the same environments can easily interact with each other, though applications between different tenants are isolated.
+   * Applications in the same environments can easily interact with each other, though applications between different projects (tenants) are isolated.